netscaler/automation-toolkit/labs/deliver-apps-with-netscaler-adc-terraform-provider/04-destroy-load-balancing-configuration/assignment.md

 Having applied the lb vserver configuration in the previous step we will now destroy that configuration.

-This will remove the configuration from the Citrix ADC instance.
+This will remove the configuration from the NetScaler ADC instance.

 Destroy configuration
 =====================